-Marketing online is the most effective way to develop international business.
-There are no barriers, plus there are many relatively straight-forward online marketing strategies you can put into action today to maximize your online presence, encourage international interest, and successfully find a niche market to target abroad.
+Marketing online is the most effective way to develop international travel business.
+There are few barriers, plus there are many relatively straight-forward online marketing strategies you can put into action today to maximize your online presence, encourage international interest, and successfully find a niche market to target abroad.

 One of the best things about online marketing is that it isn’t difficult to learn and get started using if you are willing to dedicate a little time and patience where needed.